Get off the highway and see Nebraska for what it really is: A place filled with friendly people, fun experiences and beautiful natural wonders

 Niobrara Scenic River - Smith Falls

-The question of where to start with Nebraska’s natural beauty isn’t an easy one, in 2012 the Center for Great Plains Studies conducted an in-depth survey of the most powerful and beautiful natural sites in the Great Plains, including Nebraska, which proudly hosts several Top 50 Sites and three Top Ten Sites, including
+The question of where to start with Nebraska’s natural beauty isn’t an easy one, there are so many options to choose from!
+In 2012 the Center for Great Plains Studies conducted an in-depth survey of the most powerful and beautiful natural sites in the Great Plains, including Nebraska, which proudly hosts several Top 50 Sites and three Top Ten Sites, including:

 • Switzer Ranch: 12,000 acres of preserve and working ranch, with stunning vistas and a beautiful lifestyle that seeks balance with nature.
 Ideal for hiking, horseback riding, birding and camping, the Switzer Ranch shows people what the country was like centuries ago, before civilization arrived.